SeanLossef/web-systems-development/lab8/README.txt

 Sean:
 -implemented trig equations and square root
 -styled the app to look like a calculator, spaced buttons in grid, and styled result as large box

+Colleen:
+-implemented log and natural log equations
+-styled functions with superscripts and subscripts to appear that way stylistically